 IP ADDRESS BASED

-An IP based blacklist is a list in which the IP addresses which are reported as sources of spam is listed.
-IP addresses whose spam status changes in real time are listed by RBL and DNSBL.
+An IP-based blacklist is a list in which the IP addresses which are reported as sources of spam are listed.
+IP addresses whose spam status changes in real-time are listed by RBL and DNSBL.
 Blocking such spam IPs is a security for your server.
 If the mail server that you run is not configured correctly, then the IP address is blacklisted.
 The commonly used RBLs/DNSBLs are:

-A domain based blacklist is a list in which the domains which are reported as sources of spam is listed.
+A domain-based blacklist is a list in which the domains which are reported as sources of spam are listed.
 This is also a control mechanism.
 The access is denied for those items on the list.
-In this type blacklist will check the URL to determine whether it is a source of spam.
+In this type, blacklist will check the URL to determine whether it is a source of spam.
 The most commonly used URL DNSBL include:

 Working of Blacklist

-- Each of these blacklists have their own criteria, if the mails to your inbox fails to satisfy these criterions for legitimate mail then its IP or URI is included on its list.
+• Each of these blacklists has their criteria, if the mail to your inbox fails to satisfy these criteria for legitimate mail then its IP or URI is included on its list.

-- In some cases the ISPs make use of this data and inform their spam filters to take decisions and delivery of the messages from blacklisted IPs.
+• In some cases the ISPs make use of this data and inform their spam filters to take decisions and delivery the messages from blacklisted IPs.

-- One important thing you have to note is, delivery and placement is no under the control of the blacklists
+• One important thing you have to note is, delivery and placement are not under the control of the blacklists

 Final words

 Hope that you get an idea about blacklists and its working.
-You can also use our product of RBL based reputation database prevents website hacking, DDOS and brute force attacks with ModSecurity rules and our RBL Database server: rbl.malware.expert
+You can also use our product RBL based reputation database to prevent website hacking, DDOS, and brute force attacks with ModSecurity rules and our RBL Database server: rbl.malware.expert

 This list is made for HTTP(s) traffic usage, not email SPAM!